 PGY-2 Emergency Medicine Pharmacy Residency - Orlando Health Orlando Regional Medical Center

 The PGY-2 Emergency Medicine (EM) Pharmacy Residency at Orlando Health Orlando Regional Medical Center (OHORMC) is a one-year post-graduate training program designed to develop essential knowledge and skills for contemporary health-system pharmacy practice.
 The residency program provides flexibility to adapt to the resident’s specifics learning needs and goals.
 Training is provided through rotational and longitudinal experiences.

 Graduates of the OHORMC PGY-2 EM Pharmacy Residency will be competent and confident practitioners of pharmaceutical care in multiple patient care environments, assuring safe, effective, and appropriate drug therapy.

 All of the required clinical rotations will be conducted at Orlando Health Orlando Regional Medical Center (OHORMC), Orlando Health Arnold Palmer Hospital for Children (OHAPH), and either Orlando Health Doctor P. Phillips Hospital (OHDPH) or Orlando Health South Seminole Hospital (OHSSH).
-Elective rotations could take place at OHORMC, Orlando Health Arnold Palmer Hospital (OHAPH), Orlando Health Winnie Palmer Hospital for Women & Babies (OHWPH), or other facilities within the Orlando Health system.
+Elective rotations could take place at OHORMC, Orlando Health Arnold Palmer Hospital (OHAPH), Orlando Health Winnie Palmer Hospital for Women & Babies (OHWPH), an affiliated Poison Control Center or other facilities within the Orlando Health system.

 PGY-2 Program Purpose